 UNIQUE PATIENT POPULATIONS: PATIENTS WITH RENAL IMPAIRMENT

 A recent study (C-SURFER) evaluated the safety and efficacy of 12 weeks of a second-generation NS3/NS4A protease inhibitor, grazoprevir (100 mg once daily) and an NS5A inhibitor, elbasvir (50 mg once daily) versus placebo for HCV genotype 1 patients with CKD stages 4/5.
 The original study was designed to randomize eligible patients to either immediate or deferred treatment with elbasvir and grazoprevir.
 The delayed treatment arm received placebo and was treated with elbasvir and grazoprevir later.
-The data for the immediate treatment arm have been published.
-(Roth, 2015) The study participants were HCV genotype 1, CKD stages 4/5 (eGFR <30 mL/min/1.73 m2), 75% on hemodialysis, 45% were African Americans.
+The data for the immediate treatment arm have been published (Roth, 2015).
+The study participants were HCV genotype 1, CKD stages 4/5 (eGFR <30 mL/min), 75% on hemodialysis, 45% were African Americans.
 Small numbers of patients with compensated cirrhosis were allowed.
 The study reported an ITT and modified ITT of 94% and 99% for SVR12.
 There were no changes in hemoglobin or other adverse events or erythropoietin use in the treatment groups compared to placebo, while most patients in the treatment group normalized ALT and AST values compared to placebo.
-None of the genotype 1a patients with baseline NS5A RAVs experienced viral relapse; the only reported relapse occurred in a patient with genotype 1b.
-The basis for the lack of impact of NS5A RAVs on SVR rates in this population is unclear, but may relate to moderately increased AUCs of grazoprevir or elbasvir observed in stage 4/5 CKD.
-(Package Insert, Merck) Based on these data, the fixed-dose combination elbasvir (50 mg) and grazoprevir (100 mg) (hereafter, elbasvir/grazoprevir) is recommended for the treatment of HCV genotype 1 infection in patients with severely compromised renal function.
-No strong recommendation for NS5A RAV testing can be made in this population.
+None of the genotype 1a patients with baseline NS5A RASs experienced viral relapse; the only reported relapse occurred in a patient with genotype 1b.
+The basis for the lack of impact of NS5A RASs on SVR rates in this population is unclear, but may relate to moderately increased AUCs of grazoprevir or elbasvir observed in stage 4/5 CKD (Merck PI).
+Based on these data, the fixed-dose combination elbasvir (50 mg) and grazoprevir (100 mg) (hereafter, elbasvir/grazoprevir) is recommended for the treatment of HCV genotype 1 infection in patients with severely compromised renal function.
+No strong recommendation for NS5A RAS testing can be made in this population.
 While C-SURFER did not evaluate patients with genotype 4 infection, it is likely that the high efficacy of elbasvir/grazoprevir in genotype 1 and 4 infection in persons with normal renal function can be extrapolated to genotype 4-infected persons with CKD stage 4/5.
+Treatment with elbasvir/grazoprevir in persons with CKD has been shown to be cost effective in the United States (Elbasha, 2016).

 |Mild||50-80||PEG-IFN (2a) 180 µg; PEG-IFN (2b) 1.5 µg/kg||Standard||Standard||Standard||Standard||Standard||Standard||Standard||Standard||Standard||Standard||Standard|